171930433/vtk-examples/src/PythonicAPIComments.md

 ## Snippets

-Here are some code snippets that can be directly dropped into your code [Snippets](/PythonicAPI/Snippets.md).
+Here are some code [snippets](/PythonicAPI/Snippets.md) that can be directly dropped into your code.

 ## Python hints